 An event payload is the information carried in the body of the event's network packet, separate from the packet's header data.
-For more information, see the ArcSight Console User's Guide on the ESM documentation page.
+For more information, see the ArcSight Console User's Guide.

 Tip: When viewing event information, click the pushpin icon to dock the Event Details dialog in the channel viewer grid.